Streetlifting: From Prison Yards to World Championships

 The Calisthenics Pioneers:

-- Vegan calisthenics expert who proved plant-based diets could build incredible strength
+- Vegan athlete who proved plant-based diets could build strength

 - Founded ThenX and Calisthenics Academy